Use Terraformer to import existing infrastructure resources into Terraform

 Prepare authentication information

-Prepare your AWS credentials.
+Please prepare your AWS credentials.

-Please prepare them according to your environment.
+Please prepare these according to your environment.

 $ cat /Users/yuki.teraoka/.aws/credentials [beyond-poc] aws_access_key_id = XXXXXXXXXXXXXXXXXXXX aws_secret_access_key = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX [beyond-poc-admin] role_arn = arn:aws:iam::XXXXXXXXXXXX:role/XXXXXXXXXXXXXXXXXXXXXX source_profile = beyond-poc